FDio/csit/docs/report/introduction/test_environment_intro.rst

 modifications of the test environment.

-Any benchmark anomalies (progressions, regressions) between releases of a DUT application (e.g. VPP, DPDK, TRex), are determined by testing it in the same test environment, to avoid test environment changes clouding the picture.
+Any benchmark anomalies (progressions, regressions) between releases of a DUT application (e.g. VPP, DPDK), are determined by testing it in the same test environment, to avoid test environment changes clouding the picture.
+To beter distinguish impact of test environment changes, we also execute tests without any SUT (just with TRex TG sending packets over a link looping back to TG).

 A mirror approach is introduced to determine benchmarking anomalies due to the test environment change.
 This is achieved by testing the same DUT